skuschel/postpic/CONTRIBUTING.md

-Contributing to the PostPic code base
+Contributing to the postpic code base
 =====================================

-Any help contributing to the PostPic project ist greatly appreciated!
+Any help contributing to the postpic project ist greatly appreciated!
 Feel free to contact any of the developers or ask for help using the [Issues](https://github.com/skuschel/postpic/issues) Page.

 Why me?
 -------